 - 1. Advertise or use the services of external advisers to facilitate a search. - 2.
-Approach alternative sources such as the Singapore Institute of Directors. - 3.
-Consider candidates from a wide range of backgrounds from internal or external sources.
+Approach alternative sources such as the SID. - 3.
+Consider candidates from a wide range of backgrounds from internal or external sources

 After short listing the candidates, the NC shall: